MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

   	![Edit Poly](media/3ds-max-add-edit-poly.png "Edit Poly")

-4. Under the tool menu, select the button to the right of the **Attach** button.
+4. Under the **Tool** menu, select the button to the right of the **Attach** button.
 This button shows the available models in the scene that you can combine together.

    ![Attach list button](media/3ds-max-attach-list-button.PNG "Attach list button")